spartan129/GPT-Info-scraper-Plants-and-attributes-/README.md

 # Plant Information Extractor
 This is a Python script that extracts plant information using OpenAI gpt-3.5-turbo and writes the information to a CSV file.
-The main function reads plant names from a file named plants.txt, retrieves their information using the text-davinci-002 engine, and writes the information to a CSV file named plant_info.csv.
+The main function reads plant names from a file named plants.txt, retrieves their information using the gpt-3.5-turbo model, and writes the information to a CSV file named plant_info.csv.
 The script is easily adaptable for various purposes and can be extended to work with other objects or APIs.

 ## Requirements